 Figure 1.
-Microstructural of Liquid Smoke Nanoencapsulation
+Microstructure of Liquid Smoke Nanocapsules

 The composition of the coating material also affected the content of total phenols.
 The use of the coating material for one portion of alginate composition could trap phenolic content of liquid smoke during the spray drying process.
 This research was accordance with Novianty et al., (2015) that the encapsulation process of liquid smoke with alginate 1% was able to trap the phenol content with the release of phenol for 20 minutes.

-Total carbonyl content of liquid smoke nanoencapsulation was also affected by carbonyl content of liquid smoke.
+Total carbonyl content of liquid smoke nanocapsules was also affected by carbonyl content of liquid smoke.
 The carbonyl content of corncob liquid smoke was greater than coconut shell liquid smoke.
 Because of the corncob liquid smoke contains cellulose degradation products that were more than the liquid smoke coconut shell (Hardianto and Yunianta, 2015).
 In addition, the alginate composition as a coating material can protect the carbonyl during the spray dryer.
 Alginate can form a gel (Novianty et al.,2015).
 Alginate was polysaccharide that contain of homoploymeric mannoronic (M) and guluronic (G) block.
-The gel characteristic of alginate was affect by M/G ratio (Fertah, et al.,2014).
+The gel characteristic of alginate was affect by M/G ratio (Fertah et al., 2017).
 This character was used to protect the phenolic content and carbonyl component during nanoencapsulation process.
-Nanoencapsulation oxidative capability of liquid smoke was measured by Radical Scavanging Activity.
-The RSA of liquid smoke nanoencapsulations was 91,348%.
+Nanocapsules oxidative capability of liquid smoke was measured by Radical Scavanging Activity.
+The RSA of liquid smoke nanocapsules was 91.35%.
 It was indicated that the coating materials was able to inhibit the oxidation of liquid smoke associated with total phenolic content and total carbonyl, where the component acts as an antioxidant and antimicrobial in food (Leha, 2010).

 According to the table 1, it was known that liquid smoke nanoencapsulation contain PAH especially benzo-α-phyrene.
 Benzo-α-phyrene was known to be carcinogenic and mutagenic to human.
-Based Swastawati (2008), coconut shell liquid smoke had benzo-α-phyrene contents of 11.351 ppm, while corn cob liquid smoke was not detected (Swastawati, et al., 2007).
-According to the table 1, it showed that the coating material can trap nanoencapsulation PAH compounds.
+Based Swastawati (2008), coconut shell liquid smoke had benzo-α-phyrene contents of 11.351 ppm, while corn cob liquid smoke was not detected (Swastawati et al., 2007).
+According to the table 1, it showed that the coating material can trap nanocapsules PAH compounds.

-Based on morphological observation of liquid smoke nanoencapsulation (Figure 1), it could be detected that the liquid smoke nanoencapsulation produced a perfect numerous circle.
+Based on morphological observation of liquid smoke nanocapsules (Figure 1), it could be detected that the liquid smoke nanocapsules produced a perfect numerous circle.
 Novianty et.al.,(2015) showed that the concentration of 1% alginate microcapsules produced liquid smoke morphology with an unbroken sphere.
 This showed that alginate as a coating material was capable of protecting the liquid smoke during nanoencapsulation process.

 3.2.
 Peroxide Value (PV) Analysis